 Is my teen personal care (hygiene), schoolwork, or relationships getting affected?

 Are there any major changes in mood swings?

 How is it diagnosed?

-Often use of phone or looking for phone when not in hands doesn’t mean you have nomophobia.
+Often use of a phone or looking for the phone when not in your hands doesn’t mean you have nomophobia.
 It is recommended to talk to someone if you’ve had symptoms for six months or longer, especially if these symptoms: